device42/device42-docs/docs/integration/external-integrations/device42-jira-cloud-integration.md

     ![assets from d42 on a Jira Service Desk ticket](/assets/images/D42_assets_in_Jira.png)

-3. To unlink an issue from the Jira Cloud interface, hover your cursor on the left of the down arrow symbol on CI you'd like to detach; click on the revealed ellipsis icon.
+3. To unlink an issue from the Jira Cloud interface, hover your cursor on the left of the down arrow symbol on the CI you'd like to detach; click on the revealed ellipsis icon.
 Then select "Unlink asset" to confirm.

     [image placeholder]

 ### JSM Integration Feature Highlights

+Integrate Device42 with your Jira Service Management account to do the following:

-* Attach Device42 Assets directly to Jira Service Desk and/or Jira Cloud issues / tickets
+* Attach Device42 Assets directly to Jira tickets (known as issues).
-* View Device42 Asset data natively from Jira Service Desk
-* Create Jira Service Desk tickets and attach existing tickets right from the Device42 interface, from any Device / Asset (CI) details view
+* Create new Jira tickets and attach existing tickets right from the Device42 interface; i.e. from any Device or Asset CI detail view.
-* See all Jira Service Desk issues associated with a particular Device or Asset CI
+* See all Jira issues associated with a particular Device or Asset CI.
-* Filter a set of Device42 Assets / Devices to display within the custom field of a specific project and/or custom field set
+* Filter a set of Device42 Assets or Devices to display within the custom field of a specific project or custom field set
-* Full control over which assets are available within Jira Service Desk - users may modify the default 'saved DOQL query' _(the integration leverages Device42 Object Query Language)_, or can create their own completely custom DOQL
+* Control which assets are available within Jira Service Management.
+You can modify the default saved DOQL query _(the integration leverages Device42 Object Query Language)_, or create your own completely custom DOQL.

-## Additional Resources

-videos
-that blog post
-the guide